 The region has a pronounced monsoon climate, with the rainy season peaking in August.

-Prime Minister Winston Churchill was inclined to write Hong Kong off as the threat of war with Japan increased in the early 1940s, but for prestige reasons the British ultimately decided to defend the colony.
+Prime Minister Winston Churchill was inclined to write Hong Kong off as the threat of war with Japan increased in the early 1940s, but for prestige reasons the British ultimately decided that the colony had to be defended.
 Two battalions each of British, Indian and Canadian regular troops were sent to join to the garrison, which originally comprised one militia brigade.
 The Indian battalions were well-trained, but they and the two British battalions had been 'milked' of many of their best men as cadres for new units.
 The Canadian battalions had previously been used to guard prisoner-of-war camps and to serve in other garrison duties, and were neither well-trained nor well-equipped.
 It did not help that the Canadian battalions were fleshed out with recruits just before they departed to Hong Kong.
-The garrison included 58 pieces of artillery organised into five batteries, but the air strength comprised only three obsolete Vickers Vildebeest torpedo bombers and two equally obsolete Supermarine Walrus reconnaissance flying boats, and there were also 13 civilian airliners at Kai Tak airport.
+The garrison included 58 pieces of artillery organised into five batteries, but the air strength comprised only three totally obsolete Vickers Vildebeest single-engined biplane torpedo bombers and two equally obsolete Supermarine Walrus single-engined biplane reconnaissance flying boats, and there were also 13 civilian airliners at Kai Tak airport.
 The British naval strength was centred on the destroyers Thanet, Scout and Stronghold, all obsolete 'Sabre' class vessels.

 The UK had first thought of Japan as an emerging threat to its Pacific and South-East Asian possessions with the official ending of the Anglo-Japanese Alliance of 1902 in 1923.
 This theoretical threat became to become more real with the Japanese escalation of the 2nd Sino-Japanese War (1937/45), and approached something of a reality to Hong Kong on 21 October 1938 as the Japanese occupied Canton and Hong Kong was effectively surrounded by the Japanese.